adironene/CSE15l/lab1.md

 > The password will not be visible on terminal; however, it is still logged as each character is typed in.

-When this process is done, your screen should look similar similar to that below.
+When this process is done, your screen should look similar to that below.

 ![image](images/SSH_setup.png)